 Clapotis, a scarf pattern, is the knitting pattern that is in the most projects on Ravelry, 19,986 to be exact.
 I can see why.
 It is a nice piece.
 But I think equal weight should be given to the fact that a) it's a Knitty pattern and therefore free, and b) it's quick and easy to knit up, given that it uses an Aran yarn.
 Most of the most-used patterns on Ravelry are smaller items such as accessories and baby clothes.
 When one filters the patterns by "most projects", there's only one adult-sized sweater among the 36 items on the first page of results.

-Baby Surprise Jacket is an Elizabeth Zimmerman design.
-When I look at the pictures of it, I think I might have guessed the designer of this pattern without being told.
+The third most-used pattern, with 18,822 projects, is this Baby Surprise Jacket, which is an Elizabeth Zimmerman design.
+When I look at the pictures of it, I think I might have guessed who the designer was without being told.
 Zimmerman could design a piece using nothing but the garter stitch and make it look like a design rather than a beginner project.
 This is not something I see often.